pivotal/docs-platform-automation/docs/tasks.md

 ### configure-new-certificate-authority

-Create a new certificate authority on Ops Manager.
+Create a new certificate authority on Tanzu Operations Manager.
 This can either create a new CA using Credhub or create a new CA using a provided certificate and private key in PEM format via the `certs/` input.